8051Enthusiast/yabo/doc/intro.md

 Function Arguments
 ------------------
 Given that this is a parser combinator language, it is important to be able to define higher order functions.
-Arguments can be specified in parens after the name of the parser:
+Arguments can be specified in parentheses after the name of the parser:
 ```
 def *biased_int(int_parser: *int, bias: int) = {
   parsed_int: int_parser